 Staff are encouraged to plan their careers within the Company and to participate in appropriate ongoing training, consistent with the needs of the business.
-At the balance sheet date 26% of employees have between 10 and 20 years' continuous service and another 16% have more than 20 years' service.
+Employees are encouraged to attend internal Management Development Programmes, Leadership short courses covering subjects such as Project Management, Resilience and Change Management and an 'Aspiring Managers' training course, introduced in 2021 and designed to develop new management potential, thereby retaining ambitious employees.
+At the balance sheet date, 21.4% of employees have between 10 and 20 years' continuous service and 16.7% have more than 20 years' service.
 This is a reflection of the Company's culture and resulting high levels of employee engagement.

-Statement on employee engagement (continued)
+Statement of employee engagement (continued)